-Responding to suspicious emails can provide more information about your company, such as how your email signatures look, which can be used in future targeted attacks.
+Responding to suspicious emails can provide more information about your company, such as how your email signatures look, which can be used in future brand impersonation attacks like business email compromise (BEC) or spear phishing.
 We have seen examples of emails that include messages like “How am I doing?
 Contact my manager at…”.
 All of which provides more data for the cyber criminals to lend credibility to their future attacks.

 2. Validating your email address

 By responding back to spammers, scammers, and cyber criminals alike, you are telling them that your email address is live and active.
 This makes your email a more valuable commodity for criminals to target or sell to other cyber criminals.